Is traditional Thai Massage better than non-traditional?

 However, some creativity and intuitive modifications can be a big improvement.
 Instead of following a routine sequence, you can follow your intuition, or the client’s requests, or the path of the client’s areas of restriction.

 And yes, you can mix in elements from other techniques, even if they are not part of traditional Thai Massage.
 If it works, it is good and right.

-Most Thai massage sessions consist of mostly leg work and relatively little upper body work.
-The traditionalists argue that this is because the Thai people used to work in the fields a lot and therefore needed mostly leg work.
+Most Thai Massage sessions consist of mostly leg work and relatively little upper body work.
+The traditionalists argue that this is because the Thai people used to spend a lot of time working in the fields and therefore needed mostly leg work.

 If the work environment changed over time, what’s wrong with allowing Thai Massage to evolve along with it?
 Nobody would argue that the Thais should follow old traditions and go back to plowing fields with buffaloes instead of their modern jobs.

 Thai Massage would definitely benefit from more sophisticated back, neck, and shoulder work.
 The ones who are applying more of this tend to be Westerners who feel no obligation to follow any tradition and who had the opportunity to study other massage systems.

 Neglected areas in Thai Massage

 The abdomen, for example, is almost never touched.
 Although there are some abdominal techniques taught in Thai Massage schools, they are often uncomfortable or even painful and are almost never practiced in the typical massage shops (which is a good thing).

 However there are massage modalities that work very effectively on the abdominal area, specifically Chi Nei Tsang and Shiatsu.